 - Discovery: Better understanding the causes and course of cancer;

 - Innovation: Using new knowledge to create new and better ways to prevent, find and treat cancer; and

 - Delivery: Improving cancer care, screening, and prevention across the state.

 Creation of the University Cancer Research Fund (UCRF) marked the start of a new era in North Carolina.
-The fund began with $25 million in 2007 and has grown to $50 million annually beginning in 2009 – UNC has both a mandate and resources to address our state’s growing cancer problem.
+The fund began with $25 million in 2007 and has grown to $59.5 million by 2022 – UNC Lineberger has both a mandate and resources to address our state’s growing cancer problem.

-Most important, however, is the Fund’s commitment to North Carolina.
-Currently one in three North Carolinians will develop cancer during his/her lifetime.
-One third of our patients will not live five years after a cancer diagnosis.
+Most important, however, is the UCRF’s commitment to North Carolina.
+Currently, one in three North Carolinians will develop cancer during his/her lifetime.
+One-third of our patients will not live five years after a cancer diagnosis.
 All of our efforts are dedicated to assuring that future generations of North Carolinians will develop cancer less often and live longer and better when they do.
 To accomplish this goal, we will extend discoveries statewide through expanded outreach to clinics, health systems and underserved populations.